Scott Monument: Modern administration

 In the early 1990s it was proposed that the stonework should be cleaned.
 There were views for and against cleaning and a scientific/geological investigation, including cleaning trials on samples of stone, was carried out.
 It was decided not to clean the stone due to the damage it would sustain.
 A restoration programme was undertaken involving replacing old repairs and damaged areas with Binny stone for which purpose the original quarry was re-opened.
 The fresh stonework contrasts with the smoke-darkened original.

 The overall cost of the restoration was £2.36 million and was funded by the Heritage Lottery Fund, Historic Scotland and the City of Edinburgh Council.

-The monument is now administered by the Culture and Sport division of the City of Edinburgh Council (See External Links for visitor information) who in 2016 installed a new LED lighting system.
-The design of the lights was "intended to highlight the monument’s architectural features with a soft warm glow" and were first illuminated on 21 September 2016.
+The monument is now administered by the Culture and Sport division of the City of Edinburgh Council who in 2016 installed a new LED lighting system.
+The design of the lights was "intended to highlight the monument's architectural features with a soft warm glow" and were first illuminated on 21 September 2016.

 In popular culture

 The monument is featured prominently in the 2012 film Cloud Atlas, as a location which the character Robert Frobisher frequents.

-The artist Alan Reed has said that the monument always reminds him of a Gothic version of one of the Thunderbirds.
+An imagined copy of the monument is featured in the 1899 painting by James Ford, Holiday Time in Cape Town, depicting a Victorian era imagined utopian future Cape Town.